Imagine and Replicate

 But being at the growth phase of the entrepreneurial stage means the enterprise has additional short-term financial needs, such as purchasing raw Fonio and marketing and promotion, as well as long-term financial needs, like purchasing a tractor.
 Through the SAG-SEED winners’ network, the enterprise is able to further explore the possibility of accessing accelerator funds from different sources.

 So now you can imagine the impact UQPE will be making in addition to their present achievements if they are able to secure funds to further expand their services.
 And imagine further, if solutions and impacts such as the one being provided by the UQPE can be replicated – adapted and reproduced – in different geographical locations: how many acres of infertile land will be regained?
-How many households will become food secure with because of access to the healthy Fonio cereal full of nutrients?
+How many households will become food secure because of access to the healthy Fonio cereal full of nutrients?
 This is the idea of the SEED Replicator: to showcase, learn, adapt and multiply innovative solutions and impacts quickly instead of reinventing the wheel.

 So imagine and replicate!